Children

 The front teeth do not overlap.

-• Young man lying upside down on a couch - symbolism for restless sleep
+• Young person lying upside down on a couch – symbolic of restless sleep

 Sleep problems